bizarski/fibonacci/fibonacci-api/readme.md

 ### MongoDB Installation

-* Download MongoDB 4.0 from https://www.mongodb.com/try/download/community?tck=docs_server and install it on Windows
+* Download MongoDB 4.0.21 from https://www.mongodb.com/try/download/community?tck=docs_server and install it on Windows
 * Make sure MongoDB runs as a service

-### Configuring the app
+### Configuring the web application

 The app configuration is located in `fibonacci-api\config.json`